tueimage/8qa01/README.md

 # Course Project: Image Analysis for cancer risk assessment (8QA01)

+This is a repository for the course 8QA01 at Eindhoven University of Technology.
+In this repository you will find information relating to the technical part of your project.
+Information about deadlines etc, is all announced via the Canvas page.

 ## Getting started

 In this project you will work with Python.
-This means you will need an to install software to run and edit Python code.
-We have a tutorial which guides you through this here: https://github.com/tueimage/essential-skills/blob/master/python-essentials.md
+This means you need to install software to run and edit Python code.
+We have a tutorial which guides you through this here: https://github.com/tueimage/essential-skills/blob/master/python-essentials.md .
+If you use Python for a different course (for example Genomics), you do not need to do anything extra.

 For this course you can use Jupyter Notebook which is covered in the tutorial, but other software (if you use it in other subjects) is also possible.

 ## Structure

-The overall project steps can be found in the notebook (project_walkthrough.ipynb), which already contains a general script to go through all the images, measure simple features, and create a plot of the measurements.
-You can use this notebook/script for your project as well, but implement additional functions for measurement and analysis.
+The overall project steps can be found in the notebook (project_walkthrough.ipynb), which already contains a general script to:

+* go through all the images
+* measure simple features in each image
+* create a plot of the measurements.

-The functions needed to measure features are found in the Python module utilities_8qa01.py, which currently contains two functions.
-This is where you should add more functions for completing your project.
+These steps use functions, which can be find in the module utilities_8qa01.py.
+This is where you should add more functions for completing your project, and then call these functions from the notebook.

 ## Data